wells-wood-research/drMD/README.md

 # Config syntax
-The config.yaml file is in the YAML format *(https://en.wikipedia.org/wiki/YAML)* Inputs are grouped by theme and are stored as nested dictionaries and lists The next few sections will detail the correct formatting of the config.yaml file
+The config.yaml file is in the YAML format *(https://en.wikipedia.org/wiki/YAML)* Inputs are grouped by theme and are stored as nested dictionaries and lists.
+The next few sections will detail the correct formatting of the config.yaml file

 ## pathInfo